Mercy Catholic College students are given the opportunity to participate in a number of different activities.

 Involvement of dedicated Mercy Catholic College staff ensure that costs are kept to a minimum however an additional fee is charged for hikes and equipment.

-For further Award information students and parents are advised to visit the Duke of Edinburgh website:
+For further Award information students and parents are advised to visit the Duke of Edinburgh’s International Award website

 *Prices may vary.